lllyasviel/SingleFileDB/README.md

 # Installation

-Just copy the **single file** "sfdb.py" to any project.
+Just copy the **single file** "sfdb.py" to any project - download it from [here](https://github.com/lllyasviel/SingleFileDB/releases).

 No installation.
 No dependencies.

 The only one python file has **less than 150 lines of codes** and only uses Python 3 standard libraries.

-Download the "sfdb.py" from [here](https://github.com/lllyasviel/SingleFileDB/releases).

 # Just try this